Femi-0/Commodities_Futures_Contracts_Generator/README.md

 * To use a User Interface for a real-life user experience.

 * Explore more news websites to be used for NLP.
+Due to the fact we were able to find relivent data but not in a format we currently could utilize.
+We would like to continue down this path as machine learning and NLP has an untapped potental in this sector.